 Cloud City on Bespin.
 A tibanna mining colony and the site of Luke Skywalker's first encounter with Darth Vader.

 Barsoom- the Mars of the John Carter books by Edgar Rice Burroughs.
 A world of ocher sea bottoms and decadent cities, of barbarian hordes and airships.
-The world as presented is fabulous, so yeah it would be fun to explore.

 There was even an anthology released last year full of retro stories set on Venus, with editing by George RR Martin of Game of Thrones fame.